Multigrain Oatmeal Bread

 - In small bowl, dissolve 1 tsp sugar in warm water.
 Stir in yeast; let stand for 10 minutes, or until foamy.

-- In large bowl, combine remaining sugar, boiling water, rolled oats, cracked wheat, oil and salt; let cool to lukewarm (around 90-100°F).
+- In large bowl, combine ½ cup sugar, boiling water, rolled oats, cracked wheat, oil and salt; let cool to lukewarm (around 90-100°F).
 Stir in yeast mixture, flax seeds, sunflower seeds and eggs.

 - With dough whisk or wooden spoon, beat in whole wheat flour and 2 cups of bread flour.
 Using wooden spoon, gradually stir in enough of remaining bread flour to make soft dough.
 Turn out onto lightly floured surface; knead for 7-10 minutes or until smooth and elastic, adding more flour if necessary.

 - Place dough in greased bowl, turning to coat all over.
-Cover with plastic wrap; let rise in warm draft-free place for 1 hour or until dough tests ripe.
+Cover with plastic wrap; let rise in warm draft-free place until dough tests ripe, about an hour.

 - Punch down dough; turn out onto lightly floured surface.
 Divide dough in half; shape each portion into ball.
 Using rolling pin, gently roll each ball into a rectangle the length of loaf pan.
 Roll up into cylinder; pinch along bottom to seal.
 Fold each end of loaf in and pinch to seal.
 Place into prepared pans.
 Cover and let rise in warm draft-free place for about 1 hour or until doubled in bulk.